Julian Robertson: Forbes Just Made Up My Net-Worth: "No One Knows What I'm Worth"

-Remember today when you’re reading the latest Forbes 400 list that last time Forbes published one of it’s “Forbes 400” lists, Julian Robertson bashed it by saying the magazine’s numbers are totally made up.

-An article in the New Zealand’s Dominion Post, a paper in JR’s favourite vacation country, New Zealand, featured an interview with the retired Tiger Fund manager after the Forbes Billionaire’s list was published:
+An article in the New Zealand’s Dominion Post, a paper in JR’s favourite vacation country, New Zealand, features an interview with the retired Tiger Fund manager.

 “No-one knows what I’m worth.”